adn770/ppdf/docs/design-dmme.md

         allowing users to add their own images to a KB via drag-and-drop.
 The system automatically generates a description, classification, and thumbnail for the uploaded asset.
+    -   **Progressive Reveal Content Explorer**: An enhancement to the Library Hub's Content Explorer.
+For KBs created with "Deep Indexing," the UI initially displays the concise, AI-generated summary for each chunk, with a button to expand and view the full text on demand.
+    -   **Summary-Driven Mind Map**: An improvement to the Library Hub's Mind Map tab.
+        For "Deep Indexed" KBs, the graph visualization is generated from the entities found in the high-level summaries, resulting in a cleaner, more conceptual overview.
     -   **Tiered LLM Configuration Panel**: An advanced settings panel that allows for fine-grained control over LLM configurations.
 It enables users to assign different models and Ollama server endpoints for distinct workloads (e.g.,